 J.Cole Wet Dreams – more realistic with a great plot twist at the end!
-This may or may not happend in J. Cole’s real life.
+This may or may not have happened in J. Cole’s real life.
 He could also be telling a story about what other kids go through.
-Instead of talking to the kids, he’s telling a story from a kids perspective.
+Instead of talking to the kids, he’s telling a story from a kids’ perspective.

 Eminem As The World Turns – On the opposite end of the spectrum, this song by Eminem is very cartoonish!
 It’s totally ridiculous and it displays his dark twisted sense of humor.
 Eminem sucks you into his crazy little world he created just for your amusement!